The guilt — processing the feelings around placing a parent

 The guilt isn't evidence of wrongdoing.
 It's evidence that you love your parent and that you understand what's changed.
 That's not something to shame yourself about.
 That's something to grieve.

 Your parent might not understand why they're there.
 They might be angry or confused.
 They might tell you they feel abandoned.
-That's hard to hear.
+That's hard to hear, and it might be the hardest thing you hear in this whole process.
 You might need to hear it while also knowing that you did this because staying at home wasn't working anymore.
 You did this because you love them.
 Those things can both be true.
 The fact that they're struggling with the transition doesn't mean you made the wrong call.
 It means they're struggling with a loss, just like you are.
 And you can be compassionate about their struggle while still knowing that this decision was necessary.

 There's a place where relief and love meet, and that's where you need to live right now.
 You can love your parent deeply and be relieved that they're in a place where they have twenty-four-hour supervision.
 You can miss seeing them every day and be grateful that you're not watching them struggle with tasks their body can no longer do.
 You can grieve what you thought their old age would look like and be clear-eyed about what it actually is.